 But by midday, Grantaire had gone beyond wine, that moderate source of dreaming.
 To the serious drinker wine is only an appetizer.
 In this matter of insobriety there is black as well as white magic, and wine is of the latter kind.
 Grantaire was an adventurous drinker.
 The black approach of real drunkenness, far from appalling, allured him.
 He had deserted the wine-bottle and gone on to the chope, the bottomless pit.
 Having neither opium nor hashish on hand, and wanting to befog his mind, he had recourse to that terrible mixture of eau-de-vie, stout and absinthe, which so utterly drugs the spirit.
 Those three ingredients are a dead weight on the soul, three darknesses in which the butterfly life of the mind is drowned; they create a vapor, tenuous yet with the membranous substance of a bat’s wing, in which three furies lurk—Nightmare, Night, and Death, hovering over the slumbering Psyche.

 This drink is not given a proper name by Hugo; chope simply means “mug”.
 My comment when I read this passage was, “Wow, I have to try this.”
 For one thing, absinthe:

 In high school, I did a massive paper on For Whom the Bell Tolls.
 The subject was forced on me, and I found the book intensely dull.
-Perhaps I should put something of Ernest Hemmingway’s on my list of books to (re-)read, but I’m not sure my opinion would change.
+Perhaps I should put something of Ernest Hemingway’s on my list of books to (re-)read, but I’m not sure my opinion would change.
 In any case, I’m not sure how, when, or where I ran across a passage from Papa’s The Garden of Eden, but it fetishizes absinthe rather well.
-I didn’t actually read the book, as I was still actively avoiding its author in 1986 (and still am) when it was posthumously published.
-I remember this passage and literally nothing else about it:
+I didn’t actually read the book, as I was still actively avoiding its author when it was posthumously published (and I still am).
+I remember this passage and literally nothing else about it:⁴

 [The waiter] came over now holding a glass and an ordinary Pernod bottle and a small narrow-lipped pitcher of water.
 There were lumps of ice in the water.
 “Pour Monsieur aussi?” he asked.